iiab/iiab/roles/nextcloud/README.md

     nextcloud_allow_public_ips: True

-To further refine Nextcloud access controls based on IPv4 addresses, you can edit `/etc/apache2/sites-available/nextcloud.conf` after it's created by template [/opt/iiab/iiab/roles/nextcloud/templates/nextcloud.conf.j2](https://github.com/iiab/iiab/blob/master/roles/nextcloud/templates/nextcloud.conf.j2)
+To further refine Nextcloud access controls based on IPv4 addresses, you can edit `/etc/apache2/sites-available/nextcloud.conf` after it's created by this template: [/opt/iiab/iiab/roles/nextcloud/templates/nextcloud.conf.j2](https://github.com/iiab/iiab/blob/master/roles/nextcloud/templates/nextcloud.conf.j2)

 (3) Strongly consider also setting `apache_high_php_limits: True` in the 3-BASE-SERVER section of /etc/iiab/local_vars.yml, to allocate important RAM/resources to PHP.
 Of course, enabling this might cause excess use of RAM/disk or other resources if not calibrated to your hardware!
 So after install is complete, verify and evaluate these 5 settings in /etc/php/[ACTUAL PHP VERSION]/apache2/php.ini: